lbelzile/mev/README.md

 # Functionalities

-The functionalities of the package are sorted below by topic.
+The functionalities of the development version of the package (GIthub) are sorted below by topic.

 ## Univariate